inmanta/inmanta-core/docs/dashboard/dashboard.rst

    The Resources Overview

-While not as in depth as the resource version overview, it does link every resource to it's deployed version, so the resource can be inspected there.
+While not as in depth as the resource version overview, it does link every resource to its deployed version, so the resource can be inspected there.

 The Parameters View
 -------------------